-HTM 3283 Hospitality and Tourism Financial Systems
+HTM 3283 Hospitality Accounting Systems

-Prerequisites: ACCT 2003.
+Prerequisites: HTM 2153 or ACCT 2003.

-Description: Hospitality accounting and financial analysis using the Uniform System of Accounts for the Lodging Industry (USALI), the Uniform System of Accounts for Restaurants (USAR), and the Uniform System Financial Reporting for Clubs (USFRC).
-Previously offered as

-HRAD 2283 and HTM 2283.
+Description: Examination of the Uniform System of Accounts for the Lodging Industry (USALI), the Uniform System of Accounts for Restaurants (USAR), and the Uniform System Financial Reporting for Clubs (USFRC) using managerial accounting techniques.
+Previously offered as HRAD 2283 and HTM 2283.
 Same course as HTM 2283.
+Credit hours: 3